onflow/crypto/README.md

 This Go package provides the cryptography tools needed by the Flow blockchain.
 The primitives and protocols can be used in other projects and are not specific to Flow.

-Flow is an ongoing project, which means that new features will still be added and modifications will still be made to improve security and performance of the cryptography package.

 Notes:
-   - The package has been audited for security in January 2021 on [this version](https://github.com/onflow/flow-go/tree/2707acdabb851138e298b2d186e73f47df8a14dd).
+   - The package has been audited for security in January 2021 on [this version](https://github.com/onflow/crypto/tree/bc6bbd277994d5d50ca3b777bd6747f555629c18).
 The package had a major refactor to switch all the BLS12-381 curve implementation to use [BLST](https://github.com/supranational/blst/tree/master/src) starting from version `v0.25.0`.
+   - The package used to live under the [flow-go](https://github.com/onflow/flow-go) before being moved out as a separate repository while maintaining all the module Git history.
    - The package does not provide security against side channel or fault attacks.

 ## Package import

-To use the Flow cryptography package, you can:
+To use the Flow cryptography package:

 - get the package
 ```